Varnius/Delta/README.md

 * Basic P2P support using Adobe Cirrus (multiple clients can connect).
 * Spatial partitioning using octrees.

-I used various Half-Life 2: Deatchmatch maps for testing the app, those are not included for obvious reasons.
+I used to load some extracted Half-Life 2: Deatchmatch maps for testing the app, those are not included for obvious reasons.